 All Stanford students enrolled in graduate and professional degree programs are eligible, with special attention paid to applications from Stanford Law students: JD, LLM, SPILS, or JSD.

 The student fellowship is for one year.
 Student fellows have three responsibilities.

 - Research paper.
 Student fellows will conduct research on a topic of their choice related to law and the biosciences.
 It can be for a course, for directed research, or a paper not for academic credit.
 (If the paper is for academic credit, the existence, extent, and timing of Center mentorship would need to be discussed with the instructor involved.)
 The research will be conducted throughout the academic year, with the goal of producing a publishable draft by the end of the Spring Quarter.
 And we would be thrilled if the papers get published, something we may be able to help happen.

 - The Law and the Biosciences Workshop.
 Student fellows will be expected to take at least one quarter of this course, a one-unit mandatory pass course which is offered this year in both Winter and Spring Quarter.

 - Blog Posts.
-Student fellows are expected to contribute six short pieces to the Center’s blog, preferably two each quarter.
-Blog posts are normally about750 to 1500 words.
+Student fellows are expected to contribute three to four short pieces to the Center’s blog.
+Blog posts are normally about 750 to 1500 words.
 Center faculty and fellows will be happy to help with them.